DualBrain/QB64/README.md

 - [QB64 Interpreter](https://github.com/FellippeHeitor/QB64-interpreter): Run QB64 commands on the fly or load a file and run it, no compilation required - written in QB64.
 - [L-BASIC](https://github.com/flukiluke/L-BASIC): The L-BASIC compiler and interpreter implemented in QB64.
 There is also this [forum thread](https://qb64forum.alephc.xyz/index.php?topic=2778.0) for some interesting background on the project.
 - [Roslyn](https://github.com/dotnet/roslyn): Open-source MIT-licensed implementation of latest direct *"commercial"* decendant of QBasic/QB4.5 that targets the [.NET](https://dotnet.microsoft.com/) platform.
+- [PC-BASIC](https://robhagemans.github.io/pcbasic/): Free, cross-platform emulator for the GW-BASIC family of interpreters.

 ### What is InForm?